magicpatterns/catalog/README.md

 Whether it's big or small, we love contributions.
 Check out our [contributing guide](https://mirrorful.com/docs/home/contributing).

-## 🪞 Acknowledgements

 No matter the PR, all the avatars of contributors will be added to this section as a thank you.
 We are so appreciative of our growing community.
-Join us!
+Join us on **[Slack](https://join.slack.com/t/mirrorful/shared_invite/zt-1ps2xtxh0-2NaixFfFzSKZbr5gw_AHfA)**.

 <a href="https://github.com/mirrorful/mirrorful/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=mirrorful/mirrorful" />